 Any sale of personal property authorized or licensed pursuant to any state or local law, ordinance, rule or regulation.

 Any charitable, educational, cultural, fraternal, religious, civic, service or other not-for-profit corporation or voluntary association.

 Any auction or bona fide estate sale of all or substantially all of the contents of a household.

-It is not the purpose or intent of this Chapter to change or otherwise amend the Zoning Code
+It is not the purpose or intent of this chapter to change or otherwise amend Chapter 99, Zoning, of the Village.

 Any person committing an offense against any provision of this chapter shall be guilty of a violation punishable by a fine not less than $100 nor more than $250, or by imprisonment for a term not exceeding 15 days, or by both such fine and imprisonment.
 The continuation of an offense against the provisions of this chapter shall constitute, for each day the offense is continued, a separate and distinct offense hereunder.